Los Angeles, CA

 Los Angeles has 1,372,750 households and a median income of $74,048, providing context for rent absorption and tenant demand across retail and multifamily assets.
 A -3% five-year population trend is a key signal for evaluating long-term demand in this market.

-Key Demographic Metrics Value
+Key Demographic Metric Value

 Population 3,789,744